 Registration for the fall semester ends August 15, and classes start August 21.
-Prospective students can apply free online anytime at www.tcl.edu/apply.
+Prospective students can apply online for free at http://www.tcl.edu/apply.

 TCL has campuses in Beaufort, Bluffton and Hampton.
 For more information about these programs, please contact the Industrial Technologies Division at 843-525-8241.Read More →